Rick and Morty: Virtual Rick-ality: Reception

 Virtual Rick-ality was met with "generally favourable" reviews on the PC and "mixed or average" reviews on the PS4, according to Metacritic.

-Destructoid's Chris Carter thought the game exemplified the potential of virtual reality adventure games.
+Destructoids Chris Carter thought the game exemplified the potential of virtual reality adventure games.
 He appreciated the banter done at the expense of the player character, and enjoyed the finale most when it broke the fourth wall.
 Joe Jube of Game Informer opined that it worked best when the original show was referenced, and was more entertaining when straying from one's assigned actions.
 Jon Ryan at IGN praised the pacing for the employment of puzzle solving, "environmental exploration, and the occasional shooting gallery".
 The variations of jobs to accomplish were found to be "interesting and enjoyable", and the manner in which one navigates the environment was lauded as "a smart solution".

 Conversely, Carter criticized its optimization, citing issues of faulty controls, long loading screens and "severe" stuttering, all of which resulted in having to reboot the game.
 Jube complained that the required tasks became monotonous and presented a lack of engagement overall.

 The game was nominated for the Coney Island Dreamland Award for Best Virtual Reality Game at the New York Game Awards 2018, and for "VR Game of the Year" at the 2018 SXSW Gaming Awards.